clockworklabs/com.clockworklabs.spacetimedbsdk-archive/README.md

 ## Installation

-The SDK is available as a [Unity Package](https://docs.unity3d.com/Manual/Packages.html).
-To install it, follow these steps:
+### Unity Demo

+Download the [.unitypackage release](https://github.com/clockworklabs/SpacetimeDBUnityTutorial/releases) of our [Unity Part 1 tutorial](https://spacetimedb.com/docs/unity/part-1) demo that includes this SDK as a package manfiest requirement.

+### Standalone

 1. Open the package manager window in Unity.
-2. Click the plus button in the top left corner and select "Add package from git URL".
+2. Click the "(+)" button in the top-left corner and select "Add package from git URL".
 3. Paste the following URL: `https://github.com/clockworklabs/com.clockworklabs.spacetimedbsdk.git`

 ## Usage

 ### NetworkManager

-The Unity SDK for SpacetimeDB requires that there is a `NetworkManager` component attached ot a GameObject in the scene.
+The Unity SDK for SpacetimeDB requires that there is a `NetworkManager` component attached to a GameObject in the scene.
 The NetworkManager component is responsible for connecting to SpacetimeDB and managing the connection.
 The NetworkManager component is a singleton and there can only be one instance of it in the scene.

 ### Connecting to SpacetimeDB